akyriako/cert-manager-webhook-opentelekomcloud/README.md

 - `opentelekomcloud.secretKey`: the secret key in plain text, **not required**

 > [!NOTE]
-> The rest of chart variables are, besides self-explanatory, the same that used already by cert-manager-webhook-example
+> The remaining chart variables are, besides self-explanatory, the same that used already by cert-manager-webhook-example

 ### One-step

+If `opentelekomcloud.accessKey` and `opentelekomcloud.secretKey` are **both set**, the chart will **automatically**:

+- create the `credentialsSecretRef` secret
+- encode `opentelekomcloud.accessKey` and `opentelekomcloud.secretKey` in base64
+- populate secret's `data` with the encoded values of `opentelekomcloud.accessKey` and `opentelekomcloud.secretKey`

 ### Two-steps